 On 21 June 2018, the shareholders of the Company approved the adoption of a share option scheme (the "2018 Share Option Scheme").
 The 2018 Share Option Scheme is designed to provide long-term incentives for staff (including directors) to deliver long-term shareholder returns.
 Each grantee shall pay HK\$1.00 upon their acceptance of share options.
-Under the 2018 Share Option Scheme, the options are exercisable once the options become vested subject to service conditions and expiring after ten years from the date of grant.
-30% of the share options shall vest on the first anniversary of the option legal grant date; another 30% of the share options shall vest on the second anniversary of the option legal grant date; and the remaining 40% of the share options shall vest on the third anniversary of the option legal grant date.
+Under the 2018 Share Option Scheme, the options are exercisable once the options become vested and exercisable subject to service conditions and expiring after ten years from the date of grant.
+30% of the share options shall vest on the first anniversary of the option legal grant date; another 30% of the share options shall vest and exercisable on the second anniversary of the option legal grant date; and the remaining 40% of the share options shall vest and exercisable on the third anniversary of the option legal grant date.
+Share-based compensation expenses are recognised over the options' respective vesting period starting from the contract signing date.